Facts about Merle Haggard

 Merle Haggard Biography

-Fiercely independent and loaded with down-home credibility, Merle Haggard was a country music star from the mid-1960s until his death in 2016.
+Fiercely independent and loaded with down-home credibility, Merle Haggard was a country music star from the mid-1960s until his death in 2016, best known for the song “Okie From Muskogee.”

 In 1972 the governor of California, Ronald Reagan, granted Merle Haggard a full pardon for his earlier crimes.